NVIDIA/spark-rapids/docs/get-started/getting-started-aws-emr.md

 For more information on AWS EMR, please see the [AWS documentation](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html).

-## Leveraging Spark RAPIDS User Tools For Qualification and Bootstrap
+## Leveraging Spark RAPIDS User Tools for Qualification and Bootstrap

 To use the qualification and bootstrap tools for EMR, you will want to install the Spark RAPIDS user tools package.
 Instructions for installing and setting up the Spark RAPIDS user tools package for EMR can be found here: